-Union stewards or a Local Union President shall, after receiving permission from their appropriate supervisor (such permission not to be unreasonably withheld), be granted reasonable time off with pay during working hours to investigate grievances and reasonable time off to attend grievance meetings where appropriate.
-The parties agree that time spent by Stewards and the Local Union President in investigating Step 1 grievances will be kept to a minimum; and, that grievance investigations will at all times be conducted so as not to interfere unreasonably or unnecessarily with the Employer's operations.
-The parties also agree that Union stewards and Union presidents will provide as much advance notice as possible of the need for time off to investigate grievances or to attend a Step 1 or 2 meeting.
+Union stewards and the Local Union President shall, after receiving permission from their appropriate supervisor (such permission not to be unreasonably withheld), be granted reasonable time off with pay during working hours to investigate grievances at the Step 1 level and to attend Step 1 meetings, and the Local Union President will also be granted reasonable time off to attend Step 2 meetings where appropriate.
+The parties agree that time spent by stewards and the Local Union President in investigating Step 1 grievances will be kept to a minimum; and, that grievance investigations will at all times be conducted so as not to interfere unreasonably or unnecessarily with the Employer's operations.
+The parties also agree that Union stewards and Union presidents will provide as much advance written notice (for example, a leave slip) as possible of the need for time off to investigate grievances or to attend a Step 1 or 2 meeting.